Crubio817/flowledger-api/README.md

-# flowledger-api
+# FlowLedger Monorepo

-Backend API for FlowLedger — Azure Functions with Managed Identity to securely serve dashboard, SIPOC, and audit data from Azure SQL.
+This repository hosts:

+- api/ — Node.js (TypeScript) Express API for FlowLedger (Azure SQL)
+- web/ — React (TypeScript) frontend (to be added)

+See `api/README.md` to run the backend.